oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ### []{#sec_HeaderAsyncResult}[]{#_The_ETag_Header}8.3.1 [Header `AsyncResult`](#sec_HeaderAsyncResult)

 A [[4.01]{style="font-family:\"Arial\",sans-serif"}]{.Datatype} service
-MUST include the [AsyncResult]{.Datatype} header in [`200 OK`](#sec_ResponseCode200OK)[` `]{.MsoHyperlink}response from a
+MUST include the `AsyncResult` header in
+[`200 OK`](#sec_ResponseCode200OK)[` `]{.MsoHyperlink}response from a
 status monitor resource in order to indicate the final [HTTP Response Status Code](#sec_CommonResponseStatusCodes) of an [asynchronously executed request](#sec_AsynchronousRequests).

-The [AsyncResult]{.Datatype} header SHOULD NOT be applied to individual responses within a batch.
+The `AsyncResult` header SHOULD NOT be applied to individual responses within a batch.

 ### [8.3.2]{#sec_HeaderETag} [Header `ETag`](#sec_HeaderETag)

-A response MAY include an [ETag]{.Datatype} header, see [**\[RFC7232\]**](#HTTPConditional).
+A response MAY include an `ETag` header, see [**\[RFC7232\]**](#HTTPConditional).
 Services MUST include this header if they require an ETag to be specified when modifying the resource.